Blind (2019 film)

 Blind is a 2019 horror film that was directed by Marcel Walz, based on a script by Joe Knetter.

 Synopsis

 Faye is a successful actress whose career seems to only be on the rise.
 After receiving Lasik surgery, Faye is left totally blind and despondent, as her career seems to have dried up and she feels like she is unable to put her life back together.

 Her mood is given a boost by her friends Sophia and Luke.
-Sophia is blind from birth, so unlike Faye, doesn't feel a sense of loss for the sighted world.
+Sophia is blind from birth, so unlike Faye, she does not feel a sense of loss for the sighted world.
 Luke is mute (but not deaf), and has unrequited feelings for Faye, which he feels can never be reciprocated, despite Sophia's encouragement.

-Things take a turn for the deadly when a creepy masked stranger begins to stalk Faye and murder the people around her.
+Things take a turn for the deadly when a masked stranger begins to stalk Faye and murder the people around her.